The Fire Eternal: Dragons and animals

 Gawain – The last natural dragon in the world, last seen crumbling and falling into the Arctic Ocean.
 His eye has been retrieved by the sea goddess Sedna.
 The ice in the Arctic is his fire tear.
 He shed his fire tear and was the last dragon until humans came.

 Gwendolen – Lucy's special dragon, skilled with modern technology, especially computers.
 She uses her tail to connect with them (possibly a USBplug).
 Has also shown to be successful at inserting memories into someone, as shown when she did this to Tam Farrell to restore his memory.

 G'reth – David's wishing dragon can and has travelled through space and time, and commingled with a Fain.
 He was made in the book Icefire, and is the first dragon made by Lucy Pennykettle.

 Gretel – The potions dragon.
 She belongs to Zanna.
 Gretel used to belong to Gwilanna, who is feared yet respected by the other dragons.
 Refers herself as the most powerful of the Pennykettle dragons.
 She has the ability to create potions from flowers.

 Gadzooks – David's special writing dragon, who used to help him get inspiration for his books, but has now been inactive for 5 years with David gone.
 He misses his master very intensely.

 Gruffen – A guard dragon.
 When danger is imminent he swells to three times his size.
 He is used at the Healing Touch after it is opened and does not stay at Wayward Crescent.

 Gollygosh (Golly)Golightly – David's natural healing dragon, made by David himself.
 He does not only heal living things but he can also fix modern appliances and other things.
 Golly was made in the book Fire Star while Lucy was captured by Gwilanna.
 He was David's very first dragon he made.

 Gwillan – A puffer dragon (he does household duties).
 He likes collecting the post.
 A special dragon of Liz's, to whom she is very close.
 Sadly at the end of the book he sheds his fire tear.
 David has been seen holding Gwillan in his hands, telling Liz that he will help him.

-Groyne – A mysterious dragon that used to belong to Dr. Bergstrom, given to him by an Inuit shaman.
+Groyne – A mysterious dragon that used to belong to Dr. Bergstrom, given to him by an Inuk shaman.
 He has since affiliated himself to David.
 When in the form of a piece of narwhal tusk, a talisman only he can form due to his ability of materialisation; He can "dematerialize" and "materialize" (similar to teleporting) and shape shift; even to the point of invisibility.